The Luftwaffe at Luke

 training spaces at a tuition rate of $30,590 per student.

-The first transition class entered training on February 18, 1965, and its 11 members
+The first transition class entered training on February 18, 1965, and

-that had moved from George AFB in the summer of 1964 and was an all GAF program.
+the MAP course that had moved from George AFB in the summer of 1964 and was

-It was only 28 training days in length and was designed to parallel the GAF
+an all GAF program.
+It was only 28 training days in length and was designed

-transition program conducted at Jever Air Base, West Germany, as closely as
+to parallel the GAF transition program conducted at Jever Air Base, West Germany,

-students previously had trained at Luke in the old F-84F MAP program.
+transition students previously had trained at Luke in the old F-84F MAP program.

 A number of dramatic events occurred during the